Paul1365972/hhu-sanity/README.md

 # HHU Sanity Extensions

 Browser extensions for the HHU websites to put me at ease.

+## Extensions

-Functionality split between two seperate extensions for now:
+Functionality split between the following two extensions for now:

 ### HHU-Sanity-Ilias